canonical/desktop-engineering/project-repo/review-process.md

 We should use the **merge commit workflow** (not squash and merge).
 The history of each branch should make sense on its own, with few or no "fixup" commits.

+Individual commits do not follow [conventional commits][convcommits] and are free form.
 However, for better readability of the mainline, the merge commit in the mainline should follow [conventional commits][convcommits].

-This can be enforced [on a per project][gh-docs-merge-commit] basis on GitHub.
-FIXME: do we still want this?
+For this, the PR title should be of the form: `<type>(<scope>): <subject>`.
+The scope is optional.
+The first comment will be the commit body and needs to reference any associated JIRA card on the last line, separated by a blank line.

+The accepted `types` are:

+* `build`: Changes that affect the build system or external dependencies
+* `ci`: Changes to the CI configuration
+* `deps`: Update dependencies
+* `docs`: Documentation only changes
+* `feat`: A new feature
+* `fix`: A bug fix
+* `maint`: Changes that do not affect the meaning of the code (white-spaces, formatting, missing semi-colons, typo fixes, etc).
+Gardening…
+* `perf`: A code change that improves performance
+* `refactor`: A code change that neither fixes a bug nor adds a feature (nor add bugs)!
+* `tests`: Adding missing tests or correcting existing tests

 > TODO: have a document defining what to configure in every new GitHub project (webhook for Jira, merge commit + default commit template, automated merged branch deletion).